Skip to main content

 By Samantha Beavers

-From pharma and agriculture to global public companies and institutions of higher education, Ericka Kranitz brings a wealth of industry knowledge to her role as director of NC State’s Master of Management, Risk and Analytics (MRA) program.
+From pharma and agriculture to global public companies and institutions of higher education, Ericka Kranitz brings a wealth of industry knowledge to her role as director of NC State’s Master of Management, Risk and Analytics concentration.

 Integrating her experience in regulatory compliance, public accounting, training and education – as well as her expertise in Enterprise Risk Management (ERM) – Kranitz adds value to her students by bridging the gap between the classroom and the real world.